sebelga/gstore-node-docs/cache.md

 ## Activate the cache

 You activate the cache by passing a configuration object during the gstore initialization.
-You can also just pass **true** and the default cache config of gstore-cache will be used.
+You can also just pass **true** and the default cache configuration will be used.

 #### Default configuration